AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-2-Business-Process-Modelling.md

 ### Summary

-This journal article explains that business process modelling is an important part of Business Process Management (BPM).
-It represents the activities, decisions and flow of a business process in a formal way.
-Clear process models help organisations understand how work is performed, identify inefficiencies and communicate process knowledge among stakeholders (Kourani et al., 2025, pp. 1152–1153).
-The article also explains that process models support analysis and improvement before changes are implemented.
-In addition, BPMN is identified as a widely used modelling notation because its graphical approach can represent both simple and complex business processes (Kourani et al., 2025, p.
+This journal article says that business process modelling plays a role in Business Process Management or BPM.
+It shows the steps, decisions and flow of a business process in a structured way.
+Designed process models help organizations see how work gets done spot areas that are not working well and share information about processes with people who need to know, like managers and team members (Kourani et al., 2025, pp. 1152–1153).
+The article also points out that process models are useful, during analysis and planning.
+They allow teams to see how changes might affect the process before any actual changes are made.
+Another important point is that BPMN is a way to create these models.
+It’s popular because it uses diagrams that can show both complicated business processes clearly (Kourani et al. 2025 p.
 1153).

 ### Reflection

-I selected this article because it developed my understanding of business process modelling and connected strongly with the Week 4 learning materials.
-Before studying this topic, I thought process models were mainly simple flowcharts used to show activities.
-After reviewing this article, I learned that process modelling can also support process analysis, communication and improvement (Kourani et al., 2025, pp. 1152–1153).
-I also developed a better understanding of BPMN as a standard notation for representing activities, events and decisions in a process (Kourani et al., 2025, p.
+I chose this article because it helped me understand business process modelling and connected well with the materials from Week 4.
+Before I studied this topic I believed that process models were mostly simple flowcharts used to show steps in a process.
+After reading this article I realized that process modelling can also be used for analysing processes helping teams communicate clearly and improving workflows (Kourani et al. 2025, pp. 1152–1153).
+I also learned more about BPMN as a way to represent activities, events and decisions in a process (Kourani et al. 2025, p.
 1153).
-This knowledge will help me create clearer process models and identify possible inefficiencies before suggesting improvements to a business process.
+This new knowledge will help me build process models and spot possible inefficiencies early on.
+It will also support me when making suggestions for improvements, to business processes.

 ## Artefact 2